(1) In determining for the purposes of this Part whether the dismissal of an employee is fair or unfair, it is for the employer to show—

 (2) A reason falls within this subsection if it—

-(a) relates to the capability or qualifications of the employee for performing work of the kind which he was employed by the employer to do,
+(a) relates to the capability or qualifications of the employee for performing work of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.